 An expanded grid of water quality stations was sampled quarterly as part of the District's Central Bight Water Quality Strategic Process Study (SPS).
-These additional stations were sampled concurrently with the permit specified stations and in conjunction with the Los Angeles County Sanitation District (LACSD), the City of Los Angeles, the City of Oxnard, and the City of San Diego.
-The northern sampling area extends from the Ventura River in the north to Crystal Cove State Beach in the south.
-The southern sampling area extends from Mission Bay in the north to south of the United States/Mexico border.
-Samples were collected using CTDs during a targeted 3- or 4-day period, over which sampling occurred at 300 stations comprising a fixed-grid pattern (see Figure 3-2).
+These additional stations were sampled concurrently with the permit specified stations and in conjunction with the Los Angeles County Sanitation District (LACSD), the City of Los Angeles, and the City of Oxnard.
+The sampling area extends from the Ventura River in the north to Crystal Cove State Beach in the south.
+Samples were collected using CTDs during a targeted 3- or 4-day period, over which sampling occurred at 216 stations comprising a fixed-grid pattern (see Figure 3-2).
 Parameters measured included pressure, water temperature, conductivity, dissolved oxygen, pH, chlorophyll-a, CDOM, and water clarity.
 Profiling was conducted from the surface depth to 2 m from the bottom or to a maximum depth of 75-100 m.
-Sampling and analytical methods were the same as those presented in Tables A-2 and A-4.
+Sampling and analytical methods were the same as those presented in Table A-4.

-Raw CTD data were processed using both SEASOFT, (2010b) and third party (IGODS, 2010) software.
-The steps include retaining downcast data and identifying outliers by flagging the data if it exceeded specific criteria
+Raw CTD data were processed using both SEASOFT, (2012b) and third party (IGODS, 2012) software.
+The steps include retaining downcast data and identifying outliers by